 If the flooding happened after a burst pipe and you caught it quickly, the area may not have to be disinfected.
 In this case, technicians may be able to move on to the next step.
 Even clean water, though, can become dirty if it sits for too long or comes into contact with contaminants.
 For example, if water from a pipe burst on the second floor leaks through the floor and into the ceiling of lower level, that water has likely moved into Category 2 contamination and thus will require cleaning before restoration can begin.
 Any water damage from a sewer backup or storm flooding must be cleaned with disinfectant to remove bacteria and microbes the water left behind.
 Carpets may be able to be steam-cleaned with disinfectant, but if germs are heavily embedded in the pad or floor underneath, it will have to be replaced.

-Before walls and flooring are returned, rebuilt or replaced, technicians must make sure the area is completely dry.
+Before your carpet returned, rebuilt or replaced, technicians must make sure the area is completely dry.
 If materials are left damp, mold is likely to grow and cause bigger problems down the line.
 Once the area is dry and the humidity is returned to a favorable level, the restoration process starts.

 Step 6 – Restoration